neulab/explainaboard_web/README.md

 ## Quick Start

 > This step-by-step guide assumes a Linux environment.
 A MacOS environment will likely work similarly.
+For Windows users, the easiest way is to
+> use a subsystem, for example [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) (pre-installed since Windows 10).
 1. Install `node` and `npm`
     - The recommended way is to install [nvm](https://github.com/nvm-sh/nvm) and use nvm to manage node versions.
     Run `nvm install-latest-npm` to get the latest version of npm.